Explore the amazing city and soak in the history

 The Uffizi Gallery is a prominent museum that is home to some of the most famous artworks from the Renaissance period.
-It is one of the most visited most visited museums in the world and attracts the most visitors in Florence.
-Some of the artworks once belonged to the affluent Medici family but were donated to the city later on.
+It is one of the most visited museums in the world and attracts the most visitors in Florence.
+Some of the artwork once belonged to the affluent Medici family but were donated to the city later on.

 Some important works from the museum include Birth of a Venus, Coronation of the Virgin, and Medusa.